Vizzuality/CartoDB-Tutorials/nyc-rising-seas/steps/2_add_blocks.md

-Setup a Leaflet map
+Include a CartoDB layer
 ==

-##Change header to include map setup
+##Below is the function you'll need to see this live

     function initialize() {
       // starting latitude and longitude for our map